salahnomad/salahnomad.github.io/content/about/testimonials/the-human-constellation/index.md

 What followed was a summer in a **Volkswagen camper van**, crisscrossing England.
 Sally taught me to see my work not as obscure heritage, but as a bridge.
 Like the Phoenician traders of old, we weren't just exchanging goods; we were sharing stories.
 The most profound moment came in a small town market.
 A woman picked up my clay cream, inhaled deeply, and whispered, **"This smells like my grandmother's garden."**

 In that instant, I understood.
 This wasn't about beauty products.
 It was about transmitting memory through skin, a story I've told in more detail in my journey from [**ancient clay to a digital legacy**](/about/story/olive-trees-and-algorithms/).
-Sally had built the road between my ancestral mountains and the global marketplace. **She proved that heritage can travel, but it needs a bridge of pragmatism and human trust to cross.**
+She had [built the road](/cultural-bridges/collaborations/ghost-of-ritual-hammam/) between my ancestral mountains and the global marketplace. **She proved that heritage can travel, but it needs a bridge of pragmatism and human trust to cross.**

 {{< figure src="images/sally-clay-market.jpg" alt="Sally introducing customers to Moroccan clay products at a UK market" caption="The bridge builder: Sally turning local heritage into global connection at a UK market." >}}